USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Top level directives may include statements to create modules or tools, as well as assignments to parameters that are associated with the root ``Simulation`` object.
 The ``Simulation`` parameter assignments are as follows.

-.. py:function:: hardware acceleration device string = dev

-	Use hardware accelerators having the given substring in their name

-	:param str dev: the substring to search for in the device name, e.g., ``radeon``.
-Case doesn't matter.

-.. py:function:: hardware acceleration device numbers = dev_list

-	Optional specification of preferred OpenCL device numbers.
-If specified these take precedence over name search.

-	:param list dev_list: variable length list of integers, e.g., ``{ 0 , 1 , 2 }``

-.. py:function:: hardware acceleration platform string = platform

-	Use only OpenCL platforms having the given substring in their name

-	:param str platform: the substring to search for in the platform name, e.g., ``cuda``.
-Case doesn't matter.

 .. py:function:: unit density = CGS_density

 	Sets the unit density and fixes the system of normalized units.